 MUSHes generally are organized as one of two types.
 Social and Roleplaying.

 Roleplaying MUSHes are completely different.
-They usually have a theme or setting.
-Either based on a Movie/TV Show, or a Book, or even a Roleplaying Game.
-Movies like Dune, or Star Wars.
-TV Shows like Star Trek.
-Books like Robert Jordan’s Wheel of Time series.
-All have a setting/theme that define what the MUSH is about and what limitations the MUSH has.
+They generally have a set theme, often based on a movie, TV show, book, or Roleplaying game.
+There are successful MUSHes based on the Dune, Star Wars, and Star Trek worlds.
+There is another based on Robert Jordan’s Wheel of Time series.
+All have a setting which defines what the MUSH is about and what limitations the Players and setting will have.

-Cajun Nights is an RHost MUSH based on selected Roleplaying Games by White-Wolf Studios.
-This means that the setting is a dark, gothic modern-day world where there really are nasty things that go bump in the night.
-Notably “creatures” such as Vampires, Werewolves, Romani, Voodoo Priests, and Magi all hide in the shadows engaged in secret wars against each other and themselves.
-Hoping to keep their existence secret from the rest of the world.
+Cajun Nights is an RHost MUSH based on selected role playing games by White Wolf Studios.
+The setting is a dark, gothic modern day world where there are nasty things that go bump in the night.
+Vampires, Werewolves, Romani, Voodoo Priests, and Magi all hide in the shadows of this world, engaged in secret wars against each other and among their own, while keeping their existence secret from the human world.

 The MUSH itself is organized and run by a small number of volunteer ‘staff’.
-Which are sometimes called Wizards or Royalty on other mushes, Sphere Leaders here on Cajun.
-It is their job to answer rules questions, maintain their spheres, help create stories for the characters to get involved in, and approve new characters, among other things.
+Sometimes called Wizards or Royalty on other mushes, they are called Storytellers here on Cajun.
+It is their job to answer rules questions, maintain their areas of the game (spheres), help create stories for the characters to participate in, and approve new characters, among other things.
 (See ‘+help Staff’ on the game for more info, or type +staff for a listing of online staff.)

 But, I’m not into these Gothic Vampire Mushes!